 The Mobius boasts awesome 100mm planar magnetic drivers which are capable of delivering a max of 50,000Hz frequency response, with 96Khz sample rate and 24-bit depth resulting in a rich, impressive and convincing sound.

 The quality of the audio is matched and complemented by the design of the headset too.
 This headset boasts deep, plush and comfortable ear cushions made from a mix of faux leather and Contoured Memory Foam.
 These earcups are also ridiculously deep and have plenty of space for even large ears.
 They do a brilliant job of blocking out external noise and letting you focus on the most important thing - your game.

 To get the best out of this headset, you can plug it into your PC and enjoy the brilliant Waves Nx head tracking technology.
 You can download the accompanying software to tweak settings, but for the most part this technology is plug and play.
 You can also press the 3D button on the headset to turn it on and off or switch between auto, manual or to re-centre it.
 Long presses on the volume wheels also switch between 7.1, 2-channel and hi-res audio too.

-Another highlight to the HyperX Cloud Orbit S is the connectivity options it offers.
-Unfortunately, it doesn't have Bluetooth connectivity like other headsets on this list, but you can plug it in using a USB-A to USB-C cable on your PC or alternatively use the included USB-C or 3.5mm connections to make the most of the headset with your phone, PC, Xbox One, PS4 or other device.
+Another highlight to the Mobius is the connectivity options it offers.
+You can plug it in using a USB-A to USB-C cable on your PC or alternatively use the included USB-C to USB-C or 3.5mm connections to make the most of the headset with your phone, PC, Xbox One, PS4 or other device.
 And it also has Bluetooth too.
 This includes dual-connectivity, so you can be plugged in and have Bluetooth connected at the same time too.
 While gaming, if a call comes in on your phone you can answer it right in the headset.

 The detachable microphone also means you can easily use this headset out of the house to listen to music on your commute while away from your gaming PC.